USB cables – customised configurations

 USB cables – plug types

-It is also worth paying attention to the type and type of connector with which our USB cable is terminated.
+It is also worth paying attention to the type and kind of connector with which our USB cable is terminated.
 We can come across cables with a male-to-male connector, as well as male-to-female cables that act as extenders.
 As well as being male or female, each of the cable's connectors also has its own type.
 The most common types of USB connectors include:

 - USB-A connector, also available in a mini version, which can often be found in digital cameras or older types of mp3 players.